 For reasons stated above, the potential hazards and hazardous impacts of the proposed project would be comparable to or less than those analyzed in the FEIR.
 The potential hazards and hazardous materials impacts of the proposed project are adequately analyzed in the FEIR.
-No new or substantially increased significant impacts associated with hazardous materials would result from the proposed project beyond those discussed in FEIR.
-No new mitigation is required.
+No new or substantially increased significant impacts asso those discussed in FEIR result from the propos sed project beyond